mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 ]
 ```

 ## NetSuite Considerations

 ### As a Data Destination

-Customer must be assigned to subsidiary.
+A customer must be assigned to a subsidiary.
 In this template, this is done statically and you must configure the property file with subsidiary *internalId* that is already in the system.
-You can find out this number by entering 'subsidiaries'
+You can find this number by entering 'subsidiaries'
-into the NetSuite search field and selecting 'Page - Subsidiaries'.
-When you click on the 'View' next to the subsidiary chosen, you will see the ID in the URL line.
-Please, use this Id to populate *nets.subsidiaryId* property in the property file.
+in the NetSuite search field and selecting 'Page - Subsidiaries'.
+When you click the 'View' next to the subsidiary chosen, you see the ID in the URL line.
+Use this ID to populate *nets.subsidiaryId* property in the property file.

 # Run it!
 Simple steps to get this template running.